BMC Moroc

 Impact on employment and environmental sustainability

-The cooperatives have also provided essential support in helping these collectors register their businesses as sole proprietorships, ensuring formal operations and access to healthcare coverage.
-The initiative has had a considerable impact in terms of improving environmental sustainability in the cities of Youssoufia and Meknès, as a result of the significant increase in the amount of scrap metal recovered and recycled.
+The cooperatives also provided essential support in helping these collectors register their businesses as sole proprietorships, with all 72 collectors successfully completing the registration process.
+This ensured formal operations and access to healthcare coverage.
+By significantly increasing the amount of scrap metal recovered and recycled, the initiative had a considerable impact in enhancing environmental sustainability in the cities of Youssoufia and Meknès.
+Both cooperatives continue to operate independently after project completion, a testament to the initiative's durable impact on the local metal recovery sector.

 This project was supported by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH in the context of the Special Initiative "Decent Work for a Just Transition" of the German Federal Ministry for Economic Cooperation and Development (BMZ).